- Today's comic by Jen Sorensen is Fiscal cliff funnies:

 Recommended by Meteor Blades

-- Welcome to the Overnight News Digest (OND) for Tuesday, May 05, 2015.
-OND is a regular community feature on Daily Kos, consisting of news stories from around ...43 comments 24 Recs
+- OND Editors OND is a community feature on Daily Kos, consisting of news stories from around the world, sometimes coupled with a daily theme, original research or commentary.
+Editors of OND ...40 comments 38 Recs

 Meteor Blades's Tags